IMPORTANT UPDATE AS OF 03/19/20:

 Leah Grady Sayvetz and Davíd Morales are former RFC grant recipients and have been peer mentors for younger RFC grantees.

 Davíd lives in his hometown of San Diego, CA. As a teenager he was banned from his high school graduation after organizing against the militarization of his school and the marginalization of working class students of color.
-He’s now an educator in the same district, teaching, culture, language, critical thinking, and rebellion (via 9th and 12th grade Spanish), while continuing to be active with immigrants’ rights work, community organizations like Project YANO (Youth and Non-Military Opportunities) and Colectivo Zapatista.
+He’s now an educator in the same district, teaching culture, language, critical thinking and rebellion (via 9th and 12th grade Spanish), while continuing to be active with immigrants’ rights work, and organizations like Project YANO (Youth and Non-Military Opportunities) and Colectivo Zapatista.

 RFC Advisory Board member Martín Espada has published more than twenty books as a poet, editor, essayist and translator.
 His many honors include the Ruth Lilly Poetry Prize, the Shelley Memorial Award, the Robert Creeley Award, the National Hispanic Cultural Center Literary Award, an American Book Award, an Academy of American Poets Fellowship, the PEN/Revson Fellowship and a Guggenheim Fellowship.
 His book The Republic of Poetry was a finalist for the Pulitzer Prize.
 A former tenant lawyer in Greater Boston’s Latinx community, Espada is a professor of English at the University of Massachusetts-Amherst.